Bar Screens Information

-Bar screens are automated, mechanical systems that remove large solids from water streams.
-Objects include cans, rags, sticks, driftwood, and plastic packaging.
+Bar screens are automated mechanical systems that remove large solids, such as cans and driftwood, from water streams.

 Older bar screens required manual cleaning.
 However, the process is generally too labor-intensive to be practical, making them obsolete when compared to the more cost-effective mechanical systems.

 In order for a bar screen to operate effectively, the capacity of the filter and cycle rate must be designed to output the desired water flow rate.
 Conditions that influence this are the size and concentration of debris, the input flow rate of the current, and the cross-sectional area of the channel.
 Design specifications of the bar screen that affect the outcome include mesh size or wire diameter and the speed of the recycle system.

 Mesh (sieve) size or wire diameter determines the size of the holes or open space in the filter, thus determining what particles can be captured.
 Mesh sizes vary by series, but larger diameter wires and fewer squares per inch result in a finer filter.
 Finer filters will capture smaller-size material but will consequently become saturated and clogged faster than screens with larger openings.

 Cycle rate is how quickly a bar screen moves.
 A screen that cycles faster can handle larger volumes of incoming solids without becoming clogged.
 Screen cycle rate is limited by how well it can pick up and clean off solids during the removal stage.
 Screens that remove too fast may not effectively pick up and filter the material or may not allow sufficient time for solids to be removed.

 Wastewater Screen Operation.
 Video Credit: LongAssocCreative /CC BY-SA 4.0